 Many people presume that because I am a pastor, I must, therefore, be pro-life.
 It is presumed to be the “Christian” position on the subject, right?

 And I want to be able to call myself “pro-life”.
-Really, I do.
 I am a big fan of life.
 I am thankful for it.
 I do my best to treasure it each day.
 I work hard in both my personal and professional life to try to make life better for the people I encounter on this journey through life.

 Life is beautiful.
 Life is a gift.
 Life is precious.

-So I want to declare myself “pro-life”.
+I want to declare myself “pro-life”.

 But, somehow, that term has already been taken.
 And the people who have claimed it have told me I don’t belong.
 That I can’t be in the club because, as much as I love life, I also believe women should be able to make their own choices about pregnancies and abortion.

 If we were pro-life, we’d be opposed to the death penalty.
-(I have to give props to my Catholic brothers and sisters, who do have consistency here).

 If we were pro-life, we would be busily reminding our politicians that children (and their mothers and fathers) need access to health care, education, food, and safe living conditions in order to succeed in this world and to live good and healthy lives.

-But, instead, we narrowly define our terms about only this one issue, as if our lives weren’t complicated and connected to each other, and as if we weren’t each doing the best we can do to get through the day.
+Instead, we narrowly define our terms about only this one issue, as if our lives weren’t complicated and connected to each other, and as if we weren’t each doing the best we can do to get through the day.